China Tower wins approval for Hong Kong IPO of up to $10 billion: sources

 Timing will, however, depend somewhat on how well Xiaomi’s deal is received, sources said.
 Xiaomi is due to start trading on July 9.

 China Tower did not immediately respond to a request for comment.
-Hong Kong Exchanges and Clearing declined to comment on approval for China Tower’s IPO.
+Hong Kong Exchanges and Clearing (0388.HK) declined to comment on approval for China Tower’s IPO.

-At the top end, the deal would value the company at $40 billion and would also mark the world’s largest IPO since Alibaba set a record in 2014 with its $25 billion New York deal.
+At the top end, the deal would value the company at $40 billion and would also mark the world’s largest IPO since Alibaba (BABA.N) set a record in 2014 with its $25 billion New York deal.

 CICC and Goldman Sachs are the joint sponsors of China Tower’s IPO.